vaneguti110/MySQL-language/README.md

 Now, how to connect a file from php with MySQL database steps.

-First create a file called mysql.php with sublime text  &lt;
+First create a file called mysql.php with sublime text

-?php  mysqli_connect("localhost", "root","") or die (mysqli_error());  //here the name of the host, username called root, since i don't have a password empty, we set a fucntion or die to make an error if it doesn't connect.
+<?php  mysqli_connect("localhost", "root","") or die (mysqli_error());  //here the name of the host, username called root, since i don't have a password empty, we set a fucntion or die to make an error if it doesn't connect.

 ?>